 With time and support, many individuals reach a stage of acceptance where they come to terms with their vision loss and find new ways of living fulfilling lives.
 Acceptance doesn’t mean resignation or indifference; rather, it involves embracing circumstances and exploring adaptive strategies.
 This may involve learning new skills, using assistive technology, and seeking help when needed.

-A bright future still exists
+A bright future remains

 If you or someone you know are experiencing vision loss, it is possible for the person to continue enjoying their favourite hobbies and activities, continue working, and do many other activities.